LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 - if the task is [Cancelled](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-canceled), `IObservable<T>` invoke a subscriber's `OnError` passing a `TaskCanceledException`
 - if the task is [Faulted](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-faulted) then the sequence will error with the task's inner exception
-- if the task is not yet in a final state (neither [Cancelled](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-canceled), [Faulted](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-faulted), or [RanToCompletion](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-rantocompletion)), the `IObservable<T>` will not produce any notifications until such time as the task does enter one of these final states
+- if the task is not yet in a final state (neither [Cancelled](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-canceled), [Faulted](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-faulted), or [RanToCompletion](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskstatus#system-threading-tasks-taskstatus-rantocompletion)), the `IObservable<T>` will not produce any notifications until such time as the task does enter one of these final states.

 It does not matter whether the task is already in a final state at the moment that you call `ToObservable`.
 If it has finished, `ToObservable` will just return a sequence representing that state.
 (In fact, it uses either the `Return` or `Throw` creation methods you saw earlier.)
 If the task has not yet finished, `ToObservable` will attach a continuation to the task to detect the outcome once it does complete.